From the time we met Chris, he made it clear that he was only interested in being a Postman or working for Australia Post.

-Following several extended placements, Chris was finally offered a paid job three mornings per week (12 hours).
+Following several extended placements, and support from Uniting Employment Services, Chris was finally offered a paid job three mornings per week (12 hours).

 Despite the early rises, Chris has fully embraced his role and plans to work hard so he can keep and extend his work hours.

 Mathew had completed some work experience at school but this did not provide him with much insight into what jobs may suit his needs.

 He had an interest in IT and had good literacy and numeracy skills.

 He agreed to try a work placement at Homestead Financial where he tried a number of tasks in administration.